-At present, is is difficult to predict the full extent of the covid-19 pandemic's impact on the UK projects and construction sector, though it is widely acknowledged that things will not return to normal for the foreseeable future and that firms can expect severe disruptions to construction work and supply chains and delays to investment decisions.
+At present, it is difficult to predict the full extent of the covid-19 pandemic's impact on the UK projects and construction sector, although it is widely acknowledged that things will not return to normal for the foreseeable future and that firms can expect severe disruptions to construction work and supply chains and delays to investment decisions.

-1 Munib Hussain is a senior associate and Yi Ming Chan is an associate at Milbank LLP.
+1 Munib Hussain is a special counsel and Yi Ming Chan is an associate at Milbank LLP.

-10 This scheme is contained in a statutory instrument and sets out default terms for adjudication: The Scheme for Construction Contracts (England and Wales) Regulations 1998 and The Scheme for Construction Contracts (England and Wales) Regulations 1998 (Amendment) (England) Regulations 2011.
+9 This scheme is contained in a statutory instrument and sets out default terms for adjudication: The Scheme for Construction Contracts (England and Wales) Regulations 1998 and the Scheme for Construction Contracts (England and Wales) Regulations 1998 (Amendment) (England) Regulations 2011.
 The latter applies to construction contracts covered by the Local Democracy, Economic Development and Construction Act 2009.
 Similar schemes apply in Scotland and Northern Ireland.

 10 See Accentuate Ltd v.
 ASIGRA Inc EWHC 2655.